julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Student Motivation & Engagement/Note.md

 - **BL-069:** Move the motivational bar in both directions on a weekly cadence.
 - **BL-080:** Treat the model as scaffolding — launch it against a diagnosed gap and design its retirement.
 - **BL-109:** Refresh every student's motivational plan on a staff-day cadence.
+- **BL-121:** A relationship is not a motivational system — install a named structure for every flagged student, and enforce it without fear.

 ## Out